think-luke/React-Firebase-Tutorial/Part 1: Setup.md

 <br>

-Leave this tab open and now let's move on to connecting your Firebase project to your React app!
+## Leave this tab open and now let's move on to connecting your React app!

 ---